tonybaloney/notations/README.md

 # Notations

-Statically estimate "Big-O" notations for a given Python function.
+Statically estimate [asymptotic notation](https://www.geeksforgeeks.org/analysis-of-algorithms-set-3asymptotic-notations/) for a given Python function by looking at the level of loop-nesting inside the function.

 **this is an early prototype**